Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There are a few things you should know about FutureAdvisor to understand its potential role as part of an investment strategy.

 Retirement planning focus.
-Initially, FutureAdvisor focused on retirement planning, but not necessarily wealth accumulation in general or investing for long-term goals involving education, extended travel, a vacation home, or downpayment on a primary residence.
+Initially, FutureAdvisor focused on retirement planning, but not necessarily wealth accumulation in general or investing for long-term goals involving education, extended travel, a vacation home, or a downpayment on a primary residence.
 Since then, however, the firm has added categories for major purchases and general investing or wealth accumulation.

 Trading fees are charged.
 You’ll incur trading fees but most funds FutureAdvisor buys are available commission-free.

 Greater emphasis on small cap and value investing.
-I mentioned earlier that the portfolio’s emphasis on small cap and value stocks will likely lead to performance that is not closely aligned with the broader U.S. stock market, possibly under-performing in some years and outperforming in others.
+I mentioned earlier that the portfolio’s emphasis on small-cap and value stocks will likely lead to performance that is not closely aligned with the broader U.S. stock market, possibly under-performing in some years and outperforming in others.
 Formerly, the firm reported actual client performance (aggregated) on this page (the page no longer exists).

 Investors who are interested in automated financial advisory services may consider FutureAdvisor for retirement portfolio management.
 Self-directed investors may want to investigate the firm’s portfolio analysis capabilities but should realize that the tools are useful but not perfect.